 Does living on the road sound pretty dreamy to you?
-Well, it can be - but often people don’t realise that as a full-time traveller there is a LOT of practical things to figure out, beyond just the logistics of that amazing travel itinerary!
-Thankfully, due to the rising trend in digital nomadic life, there are more and more solutions coming along that make life easier.
+Well, it can be - but often people don’t realize that as a full-time traveler there are a LOT of practical things to figure out, beyond just the logistics of an amazing travel itinerary!
+Thankfully, due to the rising trend in the digital nomadic lifestyle, there are more and more insurance solutions becoming available that make life easier.

-We always knew that long term travel and medical insurance would present us with some headaches but didn’t realise exactly HOW treacherous the path would end up being.
-Most resident-based health cover (medical aid) offers limited benefits while travelling and they are usually only valid for a short period - which might necessitate you to look for top-up solutions for longer trips.
-Long term travellers need to carefully determine their needs and look for product(s) that suit their individual requirements as most resident-based health cover and standard travel insurance products might not be sufficient or provide cover for the duration of your trip.
+We always knew that long term travel and medical insurance would present us with headaches, but we didn’t realize exactly HOW treacherous the path would end up being.
+Most resident-based health cover (medical aid) offers limited benefits while travelling and these are usually only valid for a short period - which might necessitate you to look for top-up solutions for longer or indefinite trips.
+Long term travelers need to carefully determine their needs and look for product(s) that suit their individual requirements as most resident-based health cover and standard travel insurance products might not be sufficient nor provide adequate cover for the duration of your trip.

-What do long term travellers and nomads need?
+What do long term travelers and nomads need?

-Most importantly you need emergency medical care, such as for unexpected injuries and hospitalisation due to illness or accidents.
-There is also assistance in case of travel emergencies, stolen or lost belongings, trip interruptions or cancellations as well as liability cover.
-It seems to come down to a blend of health and travel insurance.
+Most importantly you need emergency medical care, such as for unexpected injuries and hospitalization due to illness or accidents.
+There is also a need for assistance in case of travel emergencies, stolen or lost belongings, trip interruptions or cancellations as well as personal liability cover.
+In the end, it usually comes down to a combination of health and travel insurance.

 What’s the difference between travel insurance and health insurance?

 The first thing you should understand is that travel insurance and health insurance are two different things.
-Travel insurance is important to have, but as a long-term traveller or nomad, it might not be enough coverage on its own.
+Travel insurance is important to have, but as a long-term traveler or nomad, it might not be enough coverage on its own.
 Travel insurance generally only covers medical emergencies and things like cancellations and the loss or theft of personal items.
 It usually also only covers you for a predetermined amount of time.
 It’s therefore mostly suited for people on short term trips and holidays.
 For a comprehensive explanation of the difference between these two products, read the article below:

 Having longer-term medical insurance is extremely important for those who are planning to live abroad, travel long term or base themselves somewhere as a digital nomad.
 Finding the right insurance as a nomad isn’t always easy as some of them can be overpriced for what they offer, some won’t cover you if you’re already travelling, and if you have no home base it gets even more complicated.
 Luckily, new options are becoming more readily available.
 This is why we revisit our situation and the available options annually, to make sure we get the most suitable and best value for money solution each year!
 As a nomad you pretty much have the following options for insurance:

 Stay insured in your home country and get additional travel insurance